 If you’re an advanced guitarist and want to take things to the next level, you’ll really like the “Artist Studies” section of GuitarTricks.
 This is a major part of the site focused on looking at and mastering how the most famous guitarists played, and also the things they do to be able to make their songs sound the way they did.

-This is a fantastic element I found in the course of my assessment of GuitarTricks, due to the fact that even more advanced guitar students will get years' worth of videos.
+This is a fantastic element I found in the course of my assessment of GuitarTricks, because even more advanced players will get years' worth of videos.

 In the Artist Studies section, you'll learn the guitar tricks and signature styles of famous guitarists such as: